terrierteam/pyterrier_rag/README.md

 monoT5_rag = bm25 % 10 >> MonoT5() >> fid
 ```

-See also the example notebooks...
+See also the example notebooks above.

 ## Datasets